 There are many different goals one may consider when making a plan to live healthier.
 Begin by prioritizing your goals and determining which areas of your life you feel the least amount of satisfaction.
-Examples could be fitness, health, relationships, financial, spiritual, etc. Here is a sample of how to make a plan for a healthier you focusing on a few of the areas mentioned above, but organized under two categories: Physical Health and Mental Health.
-By focusing on your goals for each category and the specific steps on how to accomplish each goal, you will be on your way to a healthier (and happier) you.
+Examples could be fitness, health, relationships, financial, spiritual, etc. By focusing on your goals for each category and the specific steps on how to accomplish each goal, you will be on your way to a healthier (and happier) you.

 - Don't focus your goal to be losing weight, but about getting healthy.
 If you focus on the healthy choices you make for your body, you have a better chance of naturally reaching or maintain your ideal body weight, instead of getting frustrated and discouraged when you don’t see the number on the scale drop as much as you expected.

 - Design your exercise plan to include strength, cardio, and flexibility, and alternate between them.

 - If it’s been awhile since you last exercised regularly, ease into your new routine and listen to your body, even though you may have drive to push it hard right out of the gate.
 You don't want to risk injuring yourself by suddenly starting up your old workout where you last left off.
 It will also help keep you motivated for a longer period of time if there is a gradual increase back to your usual (or new) routine.

 - Don't neglect the warm-ups and cool-downs.
 Again, this will help prevent injuries and may also minimize soreness.